joypauls/exify/README.md

-# EXIFy
+# EXIFy 📷

-A CLI tool for examining, editing, and managing image EXIF metadata.
+A CLI tool for examining and managing image EXIF metadata, aimed at photographers.

 ## Installation